 - Coffee concentration

-Cold brew is brewed with a higher coffee to water ratio than hot coffee brewing methods.
-The result is a coffee concentrate which, when undiluted, is very strong and high in caffeine.
+Cold brew is brewed in cold water over a long period of time.
+The method uses a higher coffee grounds to water ratio than hot coffee brewing methods.
+The resulting brew is a cold coffee concentrate used as the base for cold brew coffee drinks.

 Does Cold Brew Taste Stronger?

-As the coffee beans are left to soak in cold water for around 16 hours, the coffee is extracted slowly and the bitter components commonly tasted in hot coffee are not extracted due to the cold brewing temperature.
+Coffee beans are left to soak in cold water for around 16 hours.
+The coffee is extracted slowly at a low temperature and the bitter components commonly tasted in hot coffee are not extracted.

-So if you are typically put off by the strong, bitter taste of hot coffee, you may prefer the taste of a cold brew coffee drink.
+So you may prefer cold brew coffee drinks if you’re typically put off by the strong, bitter taste of hot coffee.

 Does Cold Brew Have More Caffeine?